| | |

 The most impressive part, though, is the underground Chapel of St. Kinga, essentially an entire cathedral carved out of the salt and adorned with carvings and statues.

-The Chapel of St. Kinga.
-Even the chandeliers are salt.
+Chapel of St. Kinga.

 The detailed work even went so far as the floors, which are carved to look like ceramic tiles, and the chandeliers, made of pieces of salt that look just like crystals.
 It’s astonishing and, at times, magnificent.
 These anonymous men left a visual treasure underground.

-Krakow salt mine tour
+Wieliczka salt mine tours

 Wieliczka salt mine offers a number of different tours of various degrees of difficulty.
 I took the basic tour as a guest of the mines.
 While most of the people in our group walked down the initial 350 or so steps, I joined a few others who had mobility problems (I’ve been experiencing knee problems.) in the elevator.
 While I assume the elevator has been approved for use by the public, it looks and acts like a mine elevator: the doors were closed on us from outside, we were plunged into darkness and the cage we were standing in descended far too quickly for comfort, shaking violently the whole time.